Hydrophobic Recovery of HTV Silicone Insulators Under Repeated Pollution Exposure

 Silicone & Other Materials

-Various techniques have been employed to mitigate pollution flashover risk, including manual cleaning.
-However, these methods are labor-intensive, inefficient, and often limited by the operational constraints of an energized transmission line.
-Therefore, performance of high-voltage polymeric insulators relies on the properties of their housing materials.
-Compared to ceramic insulators, these insulators—particularly those made with silicone rubber—offer superior resistance to pollution flashover.
-Silicone composite insulators combine excellent hydrophobicity, resistance to chemical degradation, and strong electrical insulation properties, making them ideally suited for application in contaminated environments.
+Compared to ceramic insulators, composite polymeric insulators—particularly those made with silicone rubber—offer superior resistance to pollution flashover.
+Silicone insulators combine excellent hydrophobicity, resistance to chemical degradation, and excellent insulation properties, which makes them ideally suited for contaminated environments.

-One of the most widely used methods to assess water repellency of polymeric materials is contact angle measurement between a water droplet and the surface.
+One of the most widely used and well-established methods to assess water repellency of polymeric materials is contact angle (CA) measurement between water droplet and polymer surface.
 Contact angle is defined as the angle at the intersection of the liquid–solid and liquid–vapor interfaces.
-The point where the solid, liquid, and vapor phases meet is known as the three-phase contact line.
-Generally, a low CA (< 90°) indicates high wettability (i.e. hydrophilic), while a large CA (> 90°) indicates low wettability (i.e. hydrophobic).
+The point where the solid, liquid, and vapor phases meet is known as the “three-phase contact line.”
+Generally, a small CA (<90°) indicates high wettability (hydrophilicity), while a large CA (>90°) indicates low wettability (hydrophobicity).

 Fig. 1: Contact angles formed by sessile liquid droplets on smooth, homogeneous solid surface.

-Interfacial tension between a solid and a liquid (γsl) is governed by the surface tension of the liquid (γlv) and the surface energy of the solid (γsv).
-The surface tension of a liquid reflects the cohesive forces between its molecules, whereas the surface energy of a solid represents the strength of inter-molecular attractions at its surface.
-In the case of water, the CA between a water droplet and a solid surface is determined primarily by the solid’s surface energy, which is influenced by its chemical composition.
-Consequently, factors such as surface treatments, cleanliness, and contamination can significantly alter the solid’s surface energy and, thus the CA.
+Interfacial tension between a solid and liquid (γsl) is governed by the surface tension of the liquid (γlv) and the surface energy of the solid (γsv).
+The surface tension of a liquid reflects the cohesive forces between its molecules, whereas the surface energy of a solid represents the strength of intermolecular attractions at its surface.

-Contaminants such as soluble dust and salts typically exhibit high surface energy and hydrophilic behavior.
-This leads to a shift in surface wettability from hydrophobic to hydrophilic when they accumulate on insulator surfaces.
-Silicone rubber is intrinsically hydrophobic, a critical property for electrical insulators, since presence of water can degrade electrical performance by reducing surface resistance.
+Contaminants such as soluble dust and salts tend to exhibit high surface energy and hydrophilic behavior, leading to a shift in surface wettability from hydrophobic to hydrophilic once these accumulate on insulator surfaces.
+Silicone rubber is intrinsically hydrophobic, a critical property, given that presence of water can degrade electrical performance by reducing surface resistance.
 Hydrophobicity helps maintain insulation integrity by repelling moisture.

-Loss of hydrophobicity can diminish electrical insulation and pollution withstand capability, as well as accelerate ageing of silicone rubber insulators.
-Notably, rate of hydrophobicity recovery, which mitigates the effects of ageing, depends largely on the presence and migration of low molecular weight (LMW) siloxane chains within the material.
+However, loss of hydrophobicity can diminish electrical insulation and pollution withstand as well as accelerate ageing of silicone insulators.
+Notably, rate of hydrophobicity recovery, which mitigates ageing effects, depends largely on presence and migration of low molecular weight siloxane (LMWS) chains within the material.

 Advertisement

-The surface hydrophobicity of HTV silicone rubber insulators plays a critical role in their superior performance.
-Compared to other organic polymeric materials such as EPDM, silicone insulators exhibit better suppression of leakage current and partial discharges under heavily contaminated conditions.
-This hydrophobicity arises from the material’s low surface energy (16 – 21 mN.m-1), which in turn is attributed to the presence of methyl groups (-CH3) in its chemical structure.
+Surface hydrophobicity of high-temperature vulcanized (HTV) silicone rubber insulators plays a critical role in their superior performance.
+Compared to other organic polymeric insulation materials such as ethylene propylene diene monomer (EPDM), silicone insulators exhibit better suppression of leakage current and partial discharges under heavily contaminated conditions.
+This hydrophobicity arises from the material’s low surface energy (16 – 21 mN.m-1), which is attributed to the presence of methyl groups (-CH3) in its chemical structure.

 Fig. 2 illustrates the chemical structure of polydimethylsiloxane (PDMS).
 PDMS chains are structured with siloxane bonds (Si-O) as the backbone and methyl groups (-CH3), as functional substituents.
 Among common organic substituents, the methyl group has the second-lowest critical surface tension—surpassed only by the fluoroethylene group (-CF3).
 As a result, hydrophobicity of silicone rubber is comparable to that of fluorinated polymers such as polytetrafluoroethylene (PTFE).